nusenu/ansible-relayor/README.md

 no further manual configuration should be required.

 The main benefits for a relay operator are:
-- offline ed25519 master keys are generated on the ansible host and are never exposed to the relay (OfflineMasterKey)
+- security: offline Ed25519 master keys are generated on the ansible host and are never exposed to the relay (OfflineMasterKey)
+- automatic Ed25519 signing key renewal (valid for 30 days by default - configurable)
+- automatic MyFamily management
 - automatic tor instance generation (two per available IP address by default - configurable)
-- automatic MyFamily management
 - easily choose between exit relay/non-exit relay mode using a single boolean
 - boolean for stable vs. alpha Tor releases (Fedora and CentOS only)
 - easy relay restore from key backups (generated and stored on the ansible host out of the box)